MapColonies/developer-portal/docs/MapColonies/DEM/Guides/DEM_getting_started.md

 ## Get DEM metadata (Step 2)
 In the Response, look for desired data according to profile definition.
-This data in further version might be exported from MapColonies.

 ## Get terrain provider URI (Step 2.1, optional)
 In the Response, look for